TheoLvs/plotly-dash-deployment/README.md

 - Beginners - Deploy it on a simple Heroku server
 - Advanced - Deploy it on a cloud server (AWS, GCP, Azure) with docker containers

-### Deploying on Heroku
+### Deploying on Heroku from GitHub
 Heroku is the most simple server provider.
-You can create and deploy apps for free in just a few minutes.
+It's even more simpleYou can create and deploy apps for free in just a few minutes.
 That's what we are going to do here :

 - Create your dash app, eg ``app.py``
 - Create a requirements file, eg ``requirements.txt``.
 You can use tools such as ``pipreqs``, ``pipenv`` or other environment managers to help you create the right file.